TischerT/baikal-ical-to-googlecal/README.md

 ## import the ical file into google

 1. Go to your google account and into your calendar
-2. oO the left side, find the option to add additional calendars
+2. On the left side, find the option to add additional calendars
-3. Click "By URL"
+3. Click the plus symbol and select "By URL"
 4. Enter the URL of your Baikal ics file, e.g. https://your-baikal-url.com/export/calendarname.ics";
 5. Add the calendar.
 You can apply colors and give it another name afterwards on thr main google calendar page.